Do you ever hear yourself saying any of these phrases that have become all too common in homes across the world these days?

 1. Technology is a Privilege Not a Right

-As parents we ARE obligated to provide some basics to our children.
-These are their rights as our children and include things like food, shelter, clothes, a K-12 education and our love.
-Nowhere in the parent agreement does it state we MUST provide them with a TV, an iPhone, an iPad, a Computer, two different gaming systems with games for each and endless hours utilizing these various technologies.
+As a parent you ARE obligated to provide some basics to your children.
+These are their rights as your children and include things like food, shelter, clothes, a K-12 education and your love.
+Nowhere in the parent agreement does it state you MUST provide them with a TV, an iPhone, an tablet, a computer, two different gaming systems with games for each and endless hours utilizing these various technologies.
 Those are NOT rights.

 I have told my children for several years now, “your expectation for technology time should be zero, anything you get above that should be considered a privilege.”
 Then I make a cute little “zero” with my hands together kind of like the little hand hearts young people like to make these days.